joey-qytyku/OS-90-i386/docs/Memory.md

 This functon modifies the page tables of a process to map somewhere else.
 Addresses must be page aligned.
 GlobalMap is useful for mapping framebuffers for DOS applications.
 It can be used for 32-bit processes to facillitate data sharing.

+## Programming Considerations
+(Updated 2022-08-05)

+Programs should avoid allocating and freeing memory and rely on the .bss section more. bss is zeroes only if the kernel needs it.
+Allocations can be called, but they should be relatively large and page-multiples in size.

+Software libraries can help with managing .bss heaps if that is necessary.

+On i386 computers, the lack of INVLPG will make frequent memory freezes slow the program slightly because the TLB has to be flushed repeadedly every time a page table is modified.
+Software for this class of hardware should avoid freezing often.